-Please refer to 'Starting School' booklet which outlines procedures for the EYFS as well as whole school 'Health and Safety policy, as well as whole school Safeguarding Children Policy and EYFS Risk Assessment.
+Please also refer to the following documents

+- 'Starting School' booklet which outlines procedures for the EYFS

+- whole school 'Health and Safety policy'

+- Safeguarding Children Policy

+- EYFS Risk Assessment.

-Monitoring and Review
+4. Monitoring and Review

 It is the responsibility of the EYFS teachers and all staff to follow the principles stated in this policy.
 The Head Teacher monitors the EYFS formally every term and constantly informally.